Syphilis disease is rapidly becoming a growing trend in Europe.

 The Health Protection Surveillance Centre (HPSC) said four out of five cases in Ireland were reported among men who have sex with other men.
 It stated that there were 249 cases of early infectious syphilis last year, only 10 of which were women and more than half were people below the age of 34.

 - What Is Syphilis?

 - Syphilis Rates Aren’t Just Climbing In Ireland

 - What Can We Do To Prevent ‘Syphilis Disease’?

 What Is Syphilis?

 Syphilis is an STI caused by the bacterium Treponema Pallidum.
-If diagnosed early, it can be easily treated and cured with antibiotics or a single dose of penicillin.
+If diagnosed early, it can be easily treated and cured with a single or short course of penicillin injections.

 If left undiagnosed and untreated, syphilis can eventually cause damage to the brain, nerves, eyes, heart, blood vessels, liver, bones, and joints.
 In extreme cases it can cause difficulty coordinating muscle movements, paralysis, numbness, gradual blindness, mental illness, and even death.